 You can edit the response curves in the Color Adjust pane (for color output) or Curve Edit pane (for black-and-white output) to make precise edits to a job.
-This feature lets you customize the response curve for each color separation in a color job or for the gray of a black-and-white job.
+This feature lets you customize the response curve for all the color curves together, for an individual color separation in a color job, or for the gray of a black-and-white job.